 You’ve probably experienced this one.
-A heat wave is covering the Elkhart area and the air conditioner in your home begins blowing out warm air or stops operating altogether.
-Along with hundreds of other people in our community, you grab the phone to call your HVAC specialist, as you and your family brave the heat.
-Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the possibility of this happening to you this summer.
+A heat wave is covering the Elkhart area and the air conditioner in your home starts blowing out warm air or stops operating altogether.
+Along with hundreds of other people in our community, you grab the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+Although some A/C problems will require a professional technician, here are a few tips that can be used to minimize the chance of this happening to you this summer.

-A properly operating central air system must be able to pull the air through the unit, including recirculating air throughout the rooms of your home.
-If the air flow is blocked in any way, it can end up translating to money out of pocket for you.
-To ensure your air conditioner has the air flow it needs, make sure to keep the area clear around the vents - indoors and outside.
-This includes scaling back vegetation and cleaning dirt away from vents.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air throughout the rooms of your home.
+If the air flow is blocked in any way, it can cause problems in your unit.
+To ensure your air conditioner has the air flow it needs, make sure to keep space around the vents - indoors and outside.
+This includes cutting back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

 In addition, program your thermostat for extended run-cycles.
-While this does not necessary prevent problems, it can help bring down the humidity in your Elkhart area home.
-This can provide a more comfortable environment, as well as keep mold spores from growing in your home.
+We are not suggesting that this will prevent problems, it can help bring down the humidity in your Elkhart area home.
+This can provide a more comfortable environment, as well as keep mold spores from developing in your home.